 Chen and Kalyuga are, in fact, close collaborators of Sweller and his work on cognitive load theory.
 They admitted in the paper their surprise at the findings, considering their understanding of cognitive load.
 They called it a contradiction.
 In other words, according to their rule set of viable moves—hypotheses made from their readings of cognitive load theory—the results weren't supposed to happen.

-The key point is that as the science changes, it doesn't necessarily mean that the rule sets people work with are going to change.
+The key point is that as science changes, it doesn't necessarily mean that the rule sets people think with are going to change.
 They are two distinct things.
 In rule sets, subjectivity and uncertainty are the key players.
 Additionally, when people play by different rule sets, misunderstandings may arise.
-Especially when people don't realise that they're actually discussing different games, not an objective reality.
+Especially when people don't realise they're discussing different games, not an objective reality.

 It's the language that highlights it.
 When people use certain phrases it tells you more about them, than about learning itself.
 And you can include this post in that idea, of course.
 Being aware of this, I hope, could help social media discussions about education.

-Scholarly reading and an understanding of educational research is absolutely what we should seek as a teaching profession.
+Scholarly reading and an understanding of educational research are absolutely what we should seek as a teaching profession.
 But with it comes a responsibility to have a perspective on perspectives.
-For example, to reflect on what it means to say that a classroom activity is evidence-based.
+For example, reflecting on what it means to say a classroom activity is evidence-based.

 References